How to calculate enthalpy change of neutralisation

 As the concentration of the reactants increases, the number of particles per unit volume also increases.
 This means that there are more collisions between the reactant particles, leading to a higher probability of successful collisions and a faster rate of reaction.

-See also How to get around bali
+See also How to take down vertical blinds

 By increasing the concentration of the reactants, the reaction becomes more exothermic.
 This is because there is a greater number of reactive particles available to release energy in the form of heat during the reaction.
 Therefore, a higher enthalpy change is observed.